 You can even include the strategies used by the great targeted email marketing examples mentioned in the blog to create your targeted emails.

-A best targeted email campaign will help you to achieve the following:
+The best targeted email marketing campaign will help you to achieve the following:

 - Provide personalized recommendations tailored to the targeted audience lists.